una-auxme/paf/doc/development/first_steps.md

 ![attach.png](/doc/assets/development/attach.png)

+A new VS Code window will open.
+You need to also install all VS Code extensions inside the container.
+Navigate to the `Extensions` tab in VS Code and install all extensions under the `Installed` menu.
-A new VS Code window will open, and you now have all the project files with the correct python paths and code completion.
+After that you can open the folder `/workspace` inside the container with all the project files with the correct python paths and code completion.

 ## Linting and formatting